What the Options Market Tells Us About Goldman Sachs Group - Goldman Sachs Group (NYSE:GS)

 Professional Analyst Ratings for Goldman Sachs Group

-In the last month, 4 experts released ratings on this stock with an average target price of $679.75.
+5 market experts have recently issued ratings for this stock, with a consensus target price of $663.8.

 Turn $1000 into $1270 in just 20 days?